 Fill the glass with Champagne or sparkling wine.

 - Take advantage of the autumn apple harvest by using fresh-pressed apple cider if you can find it.
-A trip to the local apple orchard is not only a great way to spend an afternoon, but also one of the best places to find fresh cider to take home.
-It tends to have a deeper apple flavor than the average cider sold at grocery stores and can really add a nice flair to this mimosa.
+A trip to the local apple orchard is not only a great way to spend an afternoon, but also one of the best places to find fresh cider to take home as many orchards offer it as well.
+This cider tends to have a deeper apple flavor than the average cider sold at grocery stores and can really add a nice flair to the mimosa.

 - If you have a lot of whole apples, you can also make your own apple cider at home.
 It's surprisingly easy in your slow cooker and you get the extra bonus of filling your home with the comforting aroma of warm, spiced apples.

 - While this mimosa recipe is excellent with regular vodka, you can really add a nice background flavor to it with a flavored vodka, like the recommended pear vodka.
 Other flavors that would be fun in this recipe are cinnamon—a DIY infusion—and vanilla, which is available from many vodka brands.